4th Graders Get a FREE Christmas Tree at These National Forests! Trees for Everyone Else are Just $5

 Manistee-Huron National Forest Explains how to get a $5 Christmas Tree

-Christmas Tree permits are available until the last day offices are open before Christmas and can be obtained in person or online.
+Christmas tree permits go on sale in October and are available until the last day offices are open before Christmas and can be obtained in person or online.
+Get your permit today!

 Getting a Christmas Tree Permit In Person